ansys/pymapdl/doc/source/getting_started/contribution.rst

 This tells ``ansys.mapdl.core`` to attempt to connect to the existing MAPDL service by default when the ``launch_mapdl`` function is used.

+Additionally you can use ``PYMAPDL_MAPDL_VERSION`` to specify the MAPDL version to launch (it should be installed).
+This is useful if you have multiple versions of MAPDL.

 Code style
 ==========